mreinart/OGN-Geo-fencing/README.md

 # OGN-Geo-fencing
-Geo-fancing code for the OGN platform
+Geo-fencing code for the OGN platform
 This code allows you to receive notifications via bot telegram bot when an aircraft connected to the platform OGN (http://wiki.glidernet.org) enters a pre-established area.